ING's Asia life insurance sale shifts into top gear

 As part of the Asian divestment, ING received about 10 initial bids for its Asian asset management business this week.
 The asset management business, expected to fetch between $500 million and $600 million, is being sold separately.

 ING sent out a dozen information memorandums for its insurance business, which spans southeast Asia and includes operations in Japan and South Korea.
-A winning bid by a larger insurer could introduce more competition into Asia's rapidly growing life insurance market, currently dominated by AIA Group Ltd (1299.HK) and British insurer Prudential plc (PRU.L).
+A winning bid by a larger insurer could introduce more competition into Asia's rapidly growing life insurance market, currently dominated by AIA Group Ltd and British insurer Prudential plc.

-AIA, part-owned by AIG (AIG.N), is among the Asian bidders expected to participate in the auction.
-Other suitors include South Korea's KB Financial Group (105560.KS), Korea Life Insurance Co (088350.KS), Canada's Sun Life Financial Inc (SLF.TO), Switzerland's Zurich Insurance Group ZURN.VX and Italy's Generali (GASI.MI).
+AIA, part-owned by AIG, is among the Asian bidders expected to participate in the auction.
+Other suitors include South Korea's KB Financial Group, Korea Life Insurance Co, Canada's Sun Life Financial Inc, Switzerland's Zurich Insurance Group and Italy's Generali.

 U.S. private equity fund J.C.
 Flowers & Co is one of a handful of buyout shops interested in the process, sources said.